lukaskuko9/EasyConcurrency/Readme/PessimisticConcurrency.md

 4. Only when it's processed in the bank service we write changes to our database (process it on our side, give user what he paid for)
 5. Message is marked as processsed

+We will ignore what will happen if POST request is succesfully sent to the bank service, but we fail to process it on our side due to e.g. database transient error.
+That should be a chapter on it's own.

+*Note: while this example may not be a perfect one, it serves as an example of how pessimistic concurrency control can be done.*

 ### Single instance Example
 With a single request we do not have any issues.
+Users pays for our service which is provided to him once the payment is completed.

 ![Postpone Endpoint](https://github.com/lukaskuko9/EasyConcurrency/blob/readmes/Readme/PessimisticConcurrency/1.svg)